How people in supported living can see family and friends and stay safe with their support and care workers.

 Test, Trace and Protect

-All people visiting, living or working in supported living settings should engage with Test, Trace, Protect (TTP) as necessary in the event they are tested positive for COVID-19, or are contacted as part of the TTP process if they are known to be a contact of an individual who has tested positive for COVID-19.
-It is essential to keep records of the names and contact details of staff, visitors, volunteers and of members of extended households in order be able to respond quickly to support TTP in the event of a resident or person, visitor or staff member being tested positive for COVID-19, or having been in close contact with an individual who has tested positive for the virus.
+All people visiting, living or working in supported living settings should engage with Test, Trace, Protect as necessary in the event they are tested positive for COVID-19, or are contacted as part of the TTP process if they are known to be a contact of an individual who has tested positive for COVID-19.
+It is essential to keep records of the names and contact details of staff, visitors, volunteers and of members of support bubbles in order be able to respond quickly to support Test, Trace, Protect in the event of a resident/person, visitor or staff member being tested positive for COVID-19, or having been in close contact with an individual who has tested positive for the virus.
 In keeping with GDPR requirements all residents, staff members, volunteers and visitors to supported living will need to be made aware of the records being kept in relation to personal contact details and the purpose for this.

 This guidance may not address all scenarios.
 All situations should be considered on a on a case by case basis taking into account the relevant legislation and ensuring that the individuals concerned, their families and those representing their best interests are fully involved in any decisions.
 Public Health Wales can support individual risk assessment and provide advice in relation to infection prevention and control.
 You can contact them on 0300 00300 32.

 This guidance will be kept under review to ensure it remains consistent with wider regulations and guidance.